Skip to content

 The commission confirmed what Diaz's doctors had said and also concluded that her cure was scientifically inexplicable.

 This paved the way for the theological commission and Pope Francis to declare Pope John Paul II a saint.
-He was canonized on April 27, 2014 and is responsible for the fasted journey to sainthood in history.
+He was canonized on April 27, 2014, and is responsible for the fasted journey to sainthood in history.

 Fr.
 Spitzer on St. John Paul II’s legacy

-St. John Paul II has been an inspiration to me not only for the immense contribution of his pontificate politically and culturally, but also because of his invaluable contributions to Theological Anthropology, Theology of the Body, the Family, the Culture of Life, and ‘Faith and Reason.’
-Perhaps most importantly was his personal holiness, love of youth, evangelizing spirit, and his unique synthesis of Faith and Culture that enabled the Catholic Church to be the world spokesman for marriage, family, and a culture of high humane standards.
+St. John Paul II has been an inspiration to me not only for the immense contribution of his pontificate politically and culturally but also because of his invaluable contributions to Theological Anthropology, Theology of the Body, the Family, the Culture of Life, and ‘Faith and Reason.’
+Perhaps most important was his personal holiness, love of youth, evangelizing spirit, and his unique synthesis of Faith and Culture that enabled the Catholic Church to be the world spokesman for marriage, family, and a culture of high humane standards.

 St. John Paul ardently defended objective moral standards and taught them in ways that would enable the human person and culture to flourish.
 What would the world have been without him?
 Much the less!
 He truly was the vicar and image of Christ on Earth!